Dogs are sniffing out disease in animals vital to traditions of the Blackfeet tribe

 Calling Last plans to send scat, soil and water samples for testing from locations where the dogs alert their handlers to confirm they found chronic wasting disease.
 If Calling Last's project proves dogs can effectively do this work, Working Dogs for Conservation trainer Michele Vasquez said, the organization hopes to expand the effort across the country.

-Researchers from Pennsylvania State University's veterinary school have been studying whether dogs can detect chronic wasting disease in the lab, but the project on the Blackfeet reservation is the first attempt to do so in the field, according to Vasquez.
+Researchers from the University of Pennsylvania's veterinary school have been studying whether dogs can detect chronic wasting disease in the lab, but the project on the Blackfeet reservation is the first attempt to do so in the field, according to Vasquez.

 The training was taking place at a special facility outside Missoula, Mont.
 There, Vasquez ran her 4-year-old black Labrador retriever, Charlie, through his paces detecting black-footed ferret scent hidden in one of several containers.
 It's one of many scents the excitable Lab is trained to detect.